What is the PILI Law Student Internship Program?

 Who can apply?

 The Internship Program is open to law students from any ABA accredited law school in the United States.
 School-year Internship positions are open in Chicago.
 Summer Internship positions are open in Chicago as well as Alton, Bloomington, East St Louis, Champaign, Peoria, and Rock Island, Illinois.

 When do I apply?

+PILI offers Internships at 28 different legal service agencies in Illinois, and each applicant may apply to up to 10 agencies.
 Applications will be accepted on a rolling basis until all agencies have completed their hiring.
-Please note that each agency supervisor handles hiring differently: some make hiring decisions early in the application period, while others wait until later in the application period.
-Applicants are encouraged to apply as early as possible to ensure the fullest consideration of their application and because the process is highly competitive.
+Please note that each agency supervisor handles hiring differently: some make hiring decisions early in the application period, while others wait until later.
+You are encouraged to apply early to ensure the fullest consideration of your application.

 How do I apply?